 Irving Malin writes: “…the remarkable results of Ryder's language—it is, after all, the real mystery.
 She has moved into poetic metaphor and she makes us feel the romantic, brutal, visionary points of view she offers subtly.
 It is language itself—with its ability to inflect, affect, reflect the narrative.
 I congratulate Ryder for her stunning achievement".
 (Hollins Critic)

-Anna Leahy at The Huffington Post writes: “While the subject matter—the Lindbergh kidnapping—connects the individual parts of Correction of Drift, the reader is set adrift in relation to timeframes, narrators, and many other aspects of fiction upon which we usually rely.
+Anna Leahy writes: “While the subject matter—the Lindbergh kidnapping—connects the individual parts of Correction of Drift, the reader is set adrift in relation to timeframes, narrators, and many other aspects of fiction upon which we usually rely.
 That said, this book taught me how to read adrift.
 The most obvious technique Ryder uses to reorient the reader to this different style is excerpts from newspapers and other documents in between the sections”.
 (The Huffington Post)